 Possible impurities and degradants: Collect information about possible impurities and degradation products with the help of ROS and literature reports.

-Note: Find out all the concerned impurities related to a method with the help of literature and write it down in tabular form.
+Expert Tip: Find out all the concerned impurities related to a method with the help of literature and write it down in tabular form.
 It is required to prove the selectivity and specificity of the HPLC method which you are going to develop.

 Literature reported impurities: Collect all the published data and make the literature report.
 This report contains a piece of information related to impurities, chromatographic conditions, pH, pKa, stability, etc.